 Microsoft PowerToys allows me to customise my desktop layouts using FancyZones, for those machines that are not running Windows 11 where this functionality is effectively included.

-Another key service I use everyday along with Office 365 and OneNote is Azure.
-Typically, I use it for running up virtual machines that I test various things with but I also use it to backup my local data as well as that of other members of my family using Azure Backup.
+Another key service I use everyday along with Microsoft 365 and OneNote is Azure.
+Typically, I use it for running up virtual machines that I test various things with but I also use it with my IoT projects.

-I have also now implemented an Azure site to site VPN as well as Azure SMB File storage to start moving my data into.
 I use Microsoft Sentinel to monitor all my services and machines in one single console and tell me about any incidents now along with Defender EASM to search out vulnerabilities.

 There is just so much that can be done with Azure and I pretty much use it everyday.

-I still have a copy of some private data in Truecrypt but that is only as a backup.
-Nearly all of my data now lives in Microsoft 365 protected with things like Windows Information Protection and other Microsoft information protection options.
-All my Windows 10 machines run with full disk encryption thanks to Bitlocker, but stuff like financial and customer data live inside Microsoft 365..
+All of my data now lives in Microsoft 365 protected with things like Windows Information Protection and other Microsoft information protection options.
+All my Windows machines run with full disk encryption thanks to Bitlocker.

-In the last year I implemented Windows Defender Application Control (WDAC) to provide application control to improve security in my environment.
+I have implemented Windows Defender Application Control (WDAC) to provide application control to improve security in my environment.